 The Certificate Program in Science & Technology Management is designed to introduce students to the management of science and technology.
 There are 19 credits required to earn this certificate.
 Certificate requirements include courses in financial management, marketing, communication and leadership, management of science/technology, ethics, and a capstone course in entrepreneurship/intrapreneurship.

 The Certificate Program is part of the Graduate School New Brunswick and courses are offered through the Rutgers Business School (RBS) and the School of Management and Labor Relations (SMLR).
 This certificate is available to non-matriculated students, as well as graduate students.
 It is of interest to student who are pursuing Ph.D. degrees but who are interested in pursuing careers in Industry or starting companies.

-If I decide to work toward one of the Certificates will I automatically be accepted for the Master of Business and Science?
+If I enroll in one of the certificate programs, will I automatically be accepted for the Master of Business and Science?

 No. Like any Master's degree program, you will have to formally apply to the Graduate School to be accepted for the Master of Business and Science degree.
 The credits will transfer over.
 For those interested in the degree, it is best to apply after taking 12 credits.

 What is the difference between a Professional Science Master's (PSM) Degree and a Master of Business and Science (MBS)?

 The MBS degree is a Professional Science Master's degree.